-- Take preventive measures in a proactive way to avoid personal data breaches: anticipate and prevent incidents of privacy breach before they occur
+Take preventive measures proactively to avoid personal data breaches: anticipate and prevent privacy breaches before they occur.

-Provide default privacy protection, i.e., automated and implicit privacy protection: this protection is presumed and must be automatic without the need for the individual to express it or to ensure it himself.
+Provide default privacy protection, i.e., automated and implicit privacy protection.
+This protection must be assumed and automatic: the data subject should not need to request or implement it themselves

-Privacy by design of systems and business practices: in other words, privacy must be built into the architecture of the information system from the outset and privacy features must be built into the system.
+Privacy by design of systems and business practices: privacy must be built into the architecture of the information system from the outset, and privacy features must be built into the practice

-Ensure protection throughout the retention period of personal data: in other words, all necessary measures must be implemented to ensure protection throughout the retention period so as to ensure the destruction of the data at the end of the retention period
+Ensure protection throughout the personal data retention period: all necessary measures must be implemented to ensure protection throughout the retention period, and data destruction at the end of said period

-- Ensure visibility and transparency of the company’s practices: every element of the systems related to the protection of personal data must remain visible and transparent in case of an audit.
-This helps build trust.
+Ensure visibility and transparency of an organization’s practices: every aspect of the systems involved in personal data protection must be visible and transparent in case of an audit.
+This helps build trust

-The Privacy Impact Assessment, also known as PIA, is a data protection impact analysis.
+The Privacy Impact Assessment, or PIA, is an impact assessment for protecting data.

 What is a GDPR PIA?

-The impact analysis is a tool to make organizations accountable for their personal data processing.
-Specifically, it is a security risk analysis that focuses only on personal data that are likely to generate high risks for the rights and freedoms of data subjects when their data are processed.
+An impact assessment is a tool to make organizations accountable for their personal data processing.
+More specifically, it is a security risk assessment that focuses on personal data likely to represent a high risk for the rights and freedoms of data subjects when their data is processed.

-GDPR Article 35 provides a non-exhaustive list of processing operations for which a PIA is mandatory:
+GDPR Article 35 provides a non-exhaustive list of processing activities for which a PIA is mandatory:

-- Processing of biometric data, data relating to criminal offences and convictions
+Processing of biometric data and data relating to criminal offenses and convictions

 The PIA is mandatory only if two of the above criteria are met.

-The local supervisory authorities reserve the right to extend the list of processing operations requiring an impact assessment.
+The local supervisory authorities reserve the right to expand the list of processing activities requiring an impact assessment.

-Your company wishes to implement a system to control outgoing emails, scanning them to detect leaks of confidential information from your employees.
-Your Data Protection Officer (DPO) is alerted and recommends the implementation of a PIA.
-Indeed, such a system consists of a processing that meets at least two criteria: systematic monitoring and use of innovative technologies.
+Your company wishes to implement a system to scan outgoing emails to detect potential confidential information leaks by your employees.
+Your Data Protection Officer (DPO) is informed and recommends the implementation of a PIA because such a system represents processing that meets at least two criteria: systematic monitoring and the use of innovative technologies.

-On the one hand, the data controller is responsible for conducting the PIA.
-The impact analysis must be carried out upstream of the implementation of the processing, before the company thinks of processing the data.
+The data controller is responsible for conducting the PIA.
+It must be carried out before the processing activity is implemented.

-In summary, a PIA consists of describing the entire legal justification for the processing and all its potential negative consequences for the data subjects.
-If the risks to data subjects are too great, measures to mitigate these risks should be put in place and described.
-Only if the risks are low can the processing be implemented.
+Briefly, a PIA describes the full legal justification for the processing activity and all potential negative consequences for data subjects.
+If the risks to data subjects are too high, measures to mitigate these risks must be implemented and described.
+If the risks are small, the processing activity can be implemented.

-Découvrez le module PIA by Data Legal Drive
+Find out about the PIA module by Data Legal Drive

-Discover how the Data Legal Drive GDPR software integrates your impact assessment within an ecosystem that brings together all your compliance processes
+Find out how the Data Legal Drive GDPR software integrates your impact assessment in an ecosystem that centralizes all your compliance processes.